August 21, 2022 | Read Online

 Again, completely logical.

 His analogy was a conspiracy to stop an asteroid from hitting the earth.
 Are there people sitting around plotting against the asteroid?
 Damn straight.
 Same with Trump.
-Of course we can disagree on whether or not he’s an asteroid, but once it’s granted that some people do belive that, his point stands.
+Of course we can disagree on whether or not he’s an asteroid, but once it’s granted that some people do believe that, his point stands.

 He then went on to clarify that he didn’t mean stuffing ballots or doing anything illegal to keep him out of office.
 It can be a conspiracy and be completely legally carried out.